 - If you/your child or young person has complex health needs and is seen by a specialist, it is important that you share these details at this meeting.
 Your Case Officer will review the information that you and the education setting have already provided to ensure that we contact the right services.
 Your Case Officer will also discuss your / your child or young person's longer-term aspirations and what outcomes will be important for them to achieve as it is crucial that both your and your child's voice is clearly evident. - If an assessment is not agreed SENAR will send you formal confirmation of this via a letter which will also detail the reasons for not undertaking the statutory assessment.
 SENAR may also offer a meeting to discuss the decision and next steps.
 The letter will also provide you with information about how you can appeal this decision.
-You can find further information about this on the Birmingham SEND Local Offer Website.
+You can find further information about this on the Birmingham SEND Local Offer website (Local Offer Birmingham | SEND Advice and Information)

-- SENAR will obtain advice from all agencies listed in section 6 of the SEND legislation.
-These will include but are not limited to: - medical advice from healthcare professionals - educational advice - psychological advice from an educational psychologist (EP); - advice and information in relation to social care and Early Help services - advice and information from any other agency that SENAR thinks is appropriate - any agency that you as a young person or as the parent/carers of a child reasonably request that the LA seek advice from - If the child or young person is hearing and/or visually impaired, advice from a teacher qualified to teach these pupils - These agencies have up to 6 weeks to submit their advice to SENAR. - Parents/Carers and settings do involve private/independent professionals, including Educational Psychologists registered to the Health and Care Professionals Council, to -
+- SENAR will seek advice from all agencies listed in the legislation.
+These will include but are not limited to: - medical advice from health care professionals - educational advice - psychological advice from an educational psychologist (EP); - advice and information in relation to social care and Early Help services - advice and information from any other agency that SENAR thinks is appropriate

+- any agency that you as a young person or as the parent/carers of a child reasonably request that the LA seek advice from - If the child or young person is hearing and/or visually impaired, advice from a teacher qualified to teach these pupils - These agencies have up to 6 weeks to submit their advice to SENAR. - SENAR may receive privately commissioned reports during the assessment.
+SENAR will consider all evidence provided to it during the assessment.
+However, it should not be assumed that because a professional has recommended certain provision, that SENAR must accept that.
+It is for SENAR to determine the weight it gives to the professional evidence before it, considering various factors such as: - The qualifications, experience, and professional regulation of the report author. - The method of assessment, e.g., has the professional seen the child/young person in their educational setting, have they triangulated their findings through discussions with other professionals. - The correlation between the assessed needs and the recommended provision and whether the recommended provision is reasonably required to meet the assessed needs. - Whether the recommendations are within the authors' area of expertise.